juicedata/juicefs/docs/en/sync_accounts_between_multiple_hosts.md

-# Sync Account on Multiple Hosts
+# Sync Accounts between Multiple Hosts

 JuiceFS supports POSIX compatible ACL to manage permissions in the granularity of directory or file.
 The behavior is the same as a local file system.